sendgrid/docs/content/docs/ui/sending-email/ip-warmup-for-the-new-marketing-campaigns-experience.md

 ## Sending with multiple dedicated IPs

-If you have multiple dedicated IPs, whether from your previous Email API package or from purchasing additional IPs, your Marketing Campaigns sends will be sent “round-robin” across all IPs on your account on a per-email basis.
+If you have multiple dedicated IPs, whether from your previous Email API package or from purchasing additional IPs, your Marketing Campaigns sends will be sent “round-robin” across all IPs on your account on a per-email basis by default.
 This means if you send a Single Send to 100 recipients, the 100 emails well send equally across each IP you have.

 <call-out type="warning">

 To optimize your IP reputation, we recommend you do not send your marketing and transactional (Email API) emails from the same IP.
-To avoid this, [create a subuser account]({{root_url}}/ui/account-and-settings/subusers/#create-a-subuser).
+To avoid this, [create IP pools]({{root_url}}/ui/account-and-settings/ip-pools/#create-an-ip-pool).

 </call-out>

+If you have created IP pools, you can select your preferred IP pool to use for a Marketing Campaigns send from the Single Send editor or the Automation build page.